Is Acceleration Vector Or Scalar

 Q4: How does acceleration relate to Newton's second law?

 Newton's second law (F = ma) states that the net force (F) acting on an object is equal to the product of its mass (m) and acceleration (a).
-This law directly connects force (a vector) and acceleration (a vector).
+Now, this law directly connects force (a vector) and acceleration (a vector).
 The direction of acceleration is the same as the direction of the net force.

 Conclusion: The Vector Nature of Acceleration is Key